playfulprogramming/playfulprogramming/content/crutchcorn/collections/harsh-leadership-truths/posts/how-to-communicate/index.md

 ## Build, Don't Block

-- "Yes, and" (play off of others' excitement, even if redirecting it) ["That could be cool!
+There's a certain kind of engineer that can be difficult to work around: They're excited to jump a number of steps ahead of where you believe you and your team can tackle.
+Maybe they're planning for the scale of millions of users when you have a couple thousand.

+> "Why is that kind of engineer challenging to work with?
+They usually bring good ideas to the table even if they're not given at the right time."

+Exactly; it's about that timing challenge.
+For many managers it's difficult to put their colleagues' ideas off to the side while retaining that developer's excitement.

+After all, it's not fun for _anyone_ to be told "No" on a consistent basis.
+This is true even in instances where someone is generally given a fair amount of leeway and is regularly given the freedom to do what they believe in.
+It only takes one incident where excitement to work is met with negative tonality that can shift the mindset on one's work.

+So, what's the solve?
+"Yes, and" them!

+This doesn't mean that you agree with diverting effort immediately, but it means that you can play off of others' excitement, even when redirecting it.

+> "That could be cool!
 We'll have to loop back on that in the future.
-For now, let's see how we can build a foundation to make it there"]
+For now, let's see how we can build a foundation to make it there."

+Is a much more powerful sentiment to keep momentum than:

+> "That feels too far out of scope."

 ## Praise in Public, Correct in Private